siddharthacst/assignment/README.md

 **Running for business users:(Minimum requirement JRE in machine)**

-1. Download the .jar file in the project and keep the pizza text file in the same directory.
+1. Download the **pizzahandler.jar** file in the project and keep the pizza text file in the same directory.
 2. $java -jar pizzahandler.jar sample_data_ordered.txt sorted_data.txt.
 Check the output file for verifying